niuniuanran/24PointGame/README.md

-To play the game, run the Main class in the industry package.
+To play the game, run the GameMain class in the twentyfour package.

-To do:
+Haven't figured out how to:
-Add functions like Math.pow/abs in
+Add functions like Math.pow/abs in the operations